– upgrade to industry 4.0 with wireless sensors

 Industry 4.0 in less 30 minutes

 All you need to get started with Industry 4.0 are a few IoT sensors, a data collector and a cloud solution that can show you how to manage the data collected by the sensors.
 Xtel has developed robust sensors and data collectors specifically for the industrial environment.
-We also provide a Cloud solution from which you can monitor your data as well as set critical values and alarm requirements.
+We also provide a cloud solution from which you can monitor your data as well as set critical values and alarm requirements.
 However, you can also use other standardized visualization and data processing solutions, such as MS Azure Cloud.

 Setting up our IoT system is so easy that it does not require specialized technical skills.
 Since it is wireless, it can be put up in approx. half an hour – without having to stop production.

-Avoid production stops – anticipate crashes
+Avoid production stops – anticipate breakdowns

 You simply set the wireless IoT sensors to alert at critical values to ensure the correct production conditions.
-A vibration sensor mounted on rotating machine parts can indicate wear and predict crashes, so repairs can be planned appropriately without costly production stops.
+A vibration sensor mounted on rotating machine parts can indicate wear and predict breakdowns, so repairs can be planned appropriately without costly production stops.

 Testing and fault-finding with IoT sensors

 In many industries, it is important to check the temperature at various critical points.
-It can be for preventing crashes or running temperature-dependent tests.
+It can be for preventing breakdowns or running temperature-dependent tests.
 These can be pipes containing temperate water for which knowledge of the fluctuation is desired.
 With one of Xtel’s thermocouples, type T, you get an accurate point measurement between -270 ° C and 400 ° C. It contains Dual Cold Function that enables it to measure thermocouple temperature at two points and simultaneously measure room temperature for accurate calculation.

-Several sensor types developed by Xtel:
+Several sensor modules developed by Xtel:

 Several sensors can be combined in one solution.